 He cried for the longest time.
 At one point, he reached out his hand to better support himself as he trembled with grief but the instant he touched the classroom wall, the castle began to shake.

 Snape's eyes widened with astonishment that a mere touch from Potter's hand could cause Hogwarts to shake on its very foundation.
 But even more remarkable was the casual manner in which the boy withdrew his hand to end to the tremors, as if this were an everyday occurrence.

 Harry continued his mournful lament for Sirius: apologizing, expressing all they could have shared, and giving voice to all the 'what ifs'.

-Eventually his crying ceased and, after what seemed like an eternity to Snape, he stood and made his way to the classroom door, wiped away his tears and assumed a determined expression.
+Eventually his crying ceased after what had seemed like an eternity to Snape, Harry stood and made his way to the classroom door, wiped away his tears and assumed a determined expression.

 The classroom had been his only private place to mourn, to be just Harry, who missed his Godfather terribly and berated himself for the horrible mistake he'd made.
 But now he had to lay down his anguish, leave his humble sanctum and return to the school, return to being the 'Boy Who Lived'.

 Harry wrenched open the door, squared his shoulders and quickly departed the classroom.

 Snape stood in place and stared across the now empty classroom.

 For some reason, this incident disturbed him more than he cared to acknowledge.
 He had always assumed that the smug expression Harry wore was one of defiance, but he had been wrong.
 He now understood that it was a shield, a barrier of sorts, worn like a suit of armor to protect what was apparently a vulnerable and injured young man.